-Before moving out to State College I studied at Michigan State University where I received a B.S in GIScience and a master’s in Geography with Dr. Kirk Goldsberry.
+Prior to my work at Penn State, I received a B.S in GIScience and a master’s in Geography with Dr. Kirk Goldsberry at Michigan State University.
 My master’s thesis focused on traffic map design and methods for improving travel time visualization.

 For my doctoral work I am exploring cartography and geovisual analytics with an emphasis on human-computer interaction, interactive affordances, and big data.
-I am also interested in skeuomorphism and believe the typical aesthetic uses of skeuomorphism undervalue its true potential.
+My dissertation focuses on new forms of map interaction that are made possible by well constructed visual cues.
 Dr. Alan MacEachren is the chair of my committee.

-I hold a joint research assistantship in Penn State’s GeoVISTA Center and Media Effects Lab.
+Before starting work at NASA, I held joint research assistantships in Penn State’s GeoVISTA Center and Media Effects Lab.
 Within the GeoVISTA Center, I am researching and designing map symbology for mobile devices.
 I’ve also helped develop and design the Symbol Store, an online repository for finding and downloading map symbols.
 My research in the Media Effects Lab made use of social media and visual analytics to reveal the connections between user interaction and emotion.